Bruno Varela: Vitória Guimarães

-On 19 August 2020, Varela returned to Portugal and joined Vitória de Guimarães on a four-year deal.
+On 19 August 2020, Varela returned to Portugal and joined Vitória S.C. on a four-year deal.
 He missed the start of his second season due to a right thigh tear, during which Matouš Trmal had a run in the team.
+In May 2023, he signed a new contract until 2026.

+Varela totalled 174 games during his tenure.
+This included 14 in the 2024–25 UEFA Conference League, where his side was ousted in the round of 16 by Spain's Real Betis.

+Al-Hazem

+On 26 August 2025, Varela signed for Saudi Pro League club Al-Hazem F.C. on a two-year contract.

 International career

+Portugal

 Varela represented Portugal at the 2013 UEFA European Under-19 Championship and at the 2013 FIFA U-20 World Cup, being a backup to José Sá in the latter tournament.
 He was also part of the under-20 squad at the 2014 Toulon Tournament, starting in an eventual third-place finish.

 Varela again played understudy to Sá during the 2015 European Under-21 Championship, failing to appear for the runners-up.
 He was first choice during the 2016 Summer Olympics competition, in an eventual quarter-final run.

-On 21 March 2017, Varela received his first call-up to the Portugal senior side, replacing the injured Anthony Lopes for the 2018 FIFA World Cup qualifier against Hungary and a friendly with Sweden to be held late in that month.
+On 21 March 2017, Varela received his first call-up to the Portugal senior side, replacing the injured Anthony Lopes for the 2018 FIFA World Cup qualifier against Hungary and a friendly with Sweden to be held later that month.
 In October 2020, he replaced the same player after he tested had positive for COVID-19.

+Cape Verde

+On 4 October 2023, Varela received a call-up to the Cape Verde national team for friendlies against Algeria and Comoros.
+He won his first cap eight days later, in a 5–1 away loss to the former; he rejected to be selected for the delayed 2023 Africa Cup of Nations finals, however, on the grounds that he had not taken part in the qualification campaign.